Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 How can I tell male from female elegant corys?

 Elegant corys have more pronounced sexual dimorphism than most corydoras.
-Males tend to be smaller, slimmer, and often show more vivid or contrasting patterning.
+Males are smaller, slimmer, and often show more vivid or contrasting patterning.
 Females are larger, rounder (especially when full of eggs), and may have slightly more muted coloration.
-In mature, well-conditioned fish, the differences are usually quite obvious compared to other corydoras species where sexing requires careful examination.
+In mature, well-conditioned fish, the differences are usually obvious compared to other corydoras species where sexing requires careful examination.

 Are elegant corys good for beginners?